YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/EVK_v0.1.0/README.md

 ### Keycaps
 The keycaps are a press-fit onto the Cherry Switches!
+* Nozzle Diameter 0.3mm
 * Layer Height = 0.16mm
 * Support still needed in this version.
-No support necessary after v0.1.1.
+No support necessary starting at v0.1.1.
 * Brim & Support Brim = off; They are painful to remove.
 Print the keycaps as if they would sit on the build plate.
 KeycapHome x 12 (8 for the home row and 4 for the most bottom row)